ADLINK-IST/opensplice/docs/html/RnRManagerGuide/_sources/introduction.txt

 RnR Manager uses the internal Control and Monitoring API for access to the Vortex OpenSplice Middleware.
 Connections to local nodes *via* JNI and remote nodes (*via* SOAP) are supported.
-The manager tool does not need to have OpenSplice DDS installed locally.
+The manager tool does not need to have Vortex OpenSplice installed locally.
 A connection can be made remotely to a node that is running Vortex OpenSplice.

 RnR Manager Features